Spiritual Gift Series

-4.1 Edification the Church.
-Paul emphasized that God gave spiritual gifts to His children for the common good (“συμφέρον”) (1 Corinthians 12:7, page 1796).
-Through the ministry of each spiritual gift, believers perform the work of ministry, so that they build up the body of Christ, attain to the unity of the full stature of Christ, grow in the knowledge of the Son of God, progress toward spiritual maturity, avoid being tossed about by every wind of doctrine, and do not fall prey to the trickery an deceitful schemes of men (Ephesians 4:12-14, page 1831).
-In 1 Corinthians, Paul proclaimed that the primary purpose of The Spiritual Gift of Tongues is the edification of believers, when interpreted through the Spiritual Gift of the Interpretation of Tongues (1 Corinthians 14:13-19, page 1799).
-Paul declared that all things must be done for edification when the believers assemble together (1 Corinthians 14:26, page 1799).
+4.1 Edification of the Church.
+Paul emphasized that God gave spiritual gifts to His children for the common good (“συμφέρον”) (1 Corinthians 12:7).
+Through the ministry of each spiritual gift, believers perform the work of ministry, so that they build up the body of Christ, attain to the unity of the full stature of Christ, grow in the knowledge of the Son of God, progress toward spiritual maturity, avoid being tossed about by every wind of doctrine, and do not fall prey to the trickery an deceitful schemes of men (Ephesians 4:12-14).
+In 1 Corinthians, Paul proclaimed that the primary purpose of The Spiritual Gift of Tongues is the edification of believers, when interpreted through the Spiritual Gift of the Interpretation of Tongues (1 Corinthians 14:13-19).
+Paul declared that all things must be done for edification when the believers assemble together (1 Corinthians 14:26).

 4.2 Sign to Unbelievers.
 As we have seen in Acts 2, the initial outpouring of the Holy Spirit upon the disciples at Pentecost functioned, in part, as a sign to unbelievers.
 Peter preached a great sermon starting from the manifestation of tongues and proclaimed the Gospel of Jesus Christ.
-About three thousand souls were added to the church that day (Acts 2:3, pages 1702-1703).
+About three thousand souls were added to the church that day (Acts 2:3-41).

-4.2 Speaking Mysteries.
+4.3 Speaking Mysteries.
 In 1 Corinthians, Paul gave corrective teaching for the problems with the use of spiritual gifts at Corinth.
 In particular, Paul taught the Corinthians how to use the Spiritual Gift of Tongues.
-He first noted that the one who speaks in tongues speaks to God, and not to men (1 Corinthians 14:2, page 1798).
+He first noted that the one who speaks in tongues speaks to God, and not to men (1 Corinthians 14:2).
 No one understands (“ἀκούει“) what he says, except God.
 As believers speak in tongues, they speak “mysteries” (“μυστήρια”).
 This term “mysteries” has a very important meaning in the New Testament and refers to specific revelations from God.
-A “mystery” means God revealed in the New Testament through the Apostles and Prophets things that were hidden from previous generations (Romans 16:25-27, page 1781; Ephesians 3:1-7, page 1829).
+A “mystery” means God revealed in the New Testament through the apostles and prophets things that were hidden from previous generations (Romans 16:25-27; Ephesians 3:1-7).
 For a fuller discussion of mysteries, see The Spiritual Gift of the Word of Wisdom.

-4.3 Personal Edification of the Gifted Person.
-The Spiritual Gift of Tongues edifies himself and not other others because they do not know what he is saying (1 Corinthians 14:4, page 1798).
-The believer exercising the Spiritual Gift of Tongues speaks to God and to men (1 Corinthians 14:2, page 1798).
+4.4 Personal Edification of the Gifted Person.
+One with The Spiritual Gift of Tongues edifies himself and not others because they do not know what he is saying (1 Corinthians 14:4).
+The believer exercising the Spiritual Gift of Tongues speaks to God and not to men (1 Corinthians 14:2).

-4.4 The Superiority of The Spiritual Gift of Prophecy.
+4.5 The Superiority of The Spiritual Gift of Prophecy.
 Paul taught that the one who exercises the Spiritual Gift of Prophecy speaks to men for edification and exhortation and consolation.
-In contrast, the believer exercising the Spiritual Gift of Tongues edifies only himself, and not the church at large (1 Corinthians 14:34, page 1798).
-Greater is the one who prophesies than one who speaks in tongues, unless one arises to interpret the tongues (1 Corinthians 14:5, page 1798).
+In contrast, the believer exercising the Spiritual Gift of Tongues edifies only himself, and not the church at large (1 Corinthians 14:4).
+Greater is the one who prophesies than one who speaks in tongues, unless one arises to interpret the tongues (1 Corinthians 14:5).

 The Proper Use of the